-After coming back from Austin I have been working on Watson Health Care Manager.
+After coming back from Austin I worked on Watson Health Care Manager.
 Watson Health Care Manager is a Saas application created for health care workers.
-The foundation application is specifically for health care team members - home care nurses, social workers, psychiatric nurses, doctors, etc - to aid them in providing care for patients (After conducting research with a number of care team members I’ve learned there are negative connotations associated with the word, so I don’t use it in a derogatory sense, but for the sake of common understanding).
-The platform itself will be adapted for other government agencies who require similar systems.
+The foundation application is specifically for health care team members - home care nurses, social workers, psychiatric nurses, doctors, etc - to aid them in providing care for patients (After conducting research with a number of care team members I learned there are negative connotations associated with the word, so I don’t use it in a derogatory sense, but for the sake of common understanding).
+The platform itself is adapted for other government agencies who require similar systems.

-We are a new product in the IBM portfolio, along with a number of purchased companies we have had to amalgamate and merge several offerings, and this has meant that the different teams have had to learn to work with one another and understand the needs of each department.
-In day to day work we utilise the Design Thinking framework along with an Agile approach, two week Sprints and User Stories allow for Business, Engineering and Design to merge.
+We were a new product in the IBM portfolio, along with a number of purchased companies we had to amalgamate and merge several offerings, and this meant that the different teams needed to learn to work with one another and understand the needs of each department.
+In day to day work we utilises the Design Thinking framework along with an Agile approach, two week Sprints and User Stories allow for Business, Engineering and Design to merge.

 I have developed my ability to generate and deliver more effective ideas, doing bursts of research to inform any design decisions.
 It’s interesting how working alone can cause you to converge on an idea very quickly, looking back on my portfolio and thinking about my process in general, I find that I probably didn’t spend enough time generating diverse concepts prior to IBM, there is a point when this aspect of designing is given too much time but I feel that it’s now one of my best qualities, patience in idea generation, which doesn’t mean I spend an inordinate amount of time generating ideas but rather I’m relaxed and confident enough in developing ideas, thus not getting frustrated with myself, which in itself is a conducive mentality to have when generating ideas and concepts.